khatrihimanshu581/ExpenseTrackerDemo/README.md

 ## Expense App Demo

-Expense App Demo is basically a single page application to track save all expenses and create a list of total expense group by week.
+Expense App Demo is basically a single page application to track and save all expenses and create a list of total expense group by week.

 Workflow-

- You can create entry for all individual expenses.
+ a) You can create entry for all individual expenses.
- You can inline edit the amount and description of expenses in the table.
+ b) You can inline edit the amount and description of expenses in the table.
- You can delete any expenses.
+ c) You can delete any expenses.
- you can view list of all expenses and group by expense list by week.
+ d) you can view list of all expenses and group by expense list by week.
- By default expense date goes to current date.
+ e) By default expense date goes to current date.

 ## Code Example

-In this I demo angualarJS,HTML & Bootstrap CSS is used .
+In this demo I have used angualarJS,NodeJS, HTML & Bootstrap CSS  .

 ## Installation